danrot/danielrotter.at/site/2025/03/05/automatically-generate-changelogs-with-git.md

 One of the rather tedious tasks of a developer is to generate changelogs.
 I cannot imagine that anybody enjoys going through the project history and try to reverse engineer what has happened since the last release.
-But the good news is that with a bit of discipline it is quite straightforward to generate those changelogs from your version control history.
+But the good news is that by [keeping a clean history](/2023/10/28/git-bisect-and-the-importance-of-a-clean-history.html) it is quite straightforward to generate those changelogs from your version control history.
 The examples in this blog post will use [git](https://git-scm.com/), but I guess every (mature) version control system will have similar commands as the ones being used here.

 The explained process only works if some rules are followed while using git: